sonaipandiyan/Design-of-Experiments/README.md

 # Projects-during-masters
-Some of the projects done during the master study.
+The project shows a Design of Experiments done to find the optimal parameters for draining the fluid from a given water bottle.